Jorban-MartysMods/Jorban-MartysMods.GitHub.io/docs/shader-repositories/meteor/film-grain.md

 ## Analog Film Grain Parameters

-These parameters will only work under the Analog Film grain type:
+These parameters will only work under the Analog Film Grain type:

-* **Grain Size:** Adjust the size of the grain particles.
+* **Grain Size:** Adjusts the size of the grain particles.
 Smaller values create finer grain, while larger values produce coarser, more noticeable grain.

 * **Analog Film Gamma:** Adjusts the gamma curve of the grain, altering how light and dark areas of the image are affected.